Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 - Define props
 	- renderItem
 	- keyExtractor

+The FlatFlist is a component that is used to display large amounts of data in a scrolling list.

+The FlatList takes `data` as a prop.
+Rather than assigning it child components to render you'll give it the data instead.

+FlatList also takes a prop called `renderItem`.
+This is a function that returns an itme to render.

-Why data?
+Why `data`?

 FlatList needs to know how many rows you have to work with.
 Only a subset of the data will be displayed in the list.
 FlatList keeps track of the starting and ending indexs that are currently displayed.

-Why renderItem?
+Why `renderItem`?

-This function returns takes an object with the data and returns a React Native Component that displays as the list cell.
+This function returns takes an object with the data and returns a React Native Component which displays as the list cell.
 FlatList will ask us for the cells it needs, we supply the cell from the data and index.

 The Object passed to renderItem includes three keys:

-- item : The data item for this row
+- `item` : The `data` item for this row
-- index : the index of this row in data
+- `index` : the `index` of this row in `data`
-- separators : An object with properties that can be used to render separators between rows
+- `separators` : An object with properties that can be used to render separators between rows

-Why keyExtractor?
+Why `keyExtractor`?

-Each cell needs a unique id, keyExtractor is a method that generates a unique id for each row.
+Each cell needs a unique id, `keyExtractor` is a method that generates a unique id for each row.
 You supply a function that takes two prarameters:

-- item : The data item for this row
+- `item` : The `data` item for this row
-- index : The index of the row in data
+- `index` : The `index` of the row in `data`

 Use this function to generate unique row ids.